The Re-Envisioning Foster Care in America Vision (REFCA)

 - Inspire widespread public engagement, investment, and positive impact

-- Foster collaboration, innovation and emerging best practices
+- Collaborate and innovate to identify best practices

 - Invite the expertise and innovation of diverse stakeholders, including the Department of Children and Families

-- Offer a collaborative social change model that can be implemented and sustained in other parts of the country
+- Offer a scaleable, intergenerational community model that can be implemented in other parts of the country

 The Problem We Address

-Youth who have experienced foster care are at high risk for unemployment, substance abuse, becoming teen-parents and incarceration.
+Young people who have experienced foster care are at high risk for unemployment, substance abuse, becoming teen parents and incarceration.